 "Deal Castle allows young learners to capture the historical experience of defending the town of Deal and the coastline from attack.
 It provides a factual learning journey from King Henry's time to the present day that is both engaging and informative, and plenty of fun can be had!"

-- KS1 - 3: Local History study.
-Significant historical events, people and places in their own locality
+- KS1 History: Significant historical events, people and places in the locality

 - KS1 English: Use the castle as a platform for developing stories and fairy-tales

 - KS1 Mathematics: Focus on the main shapes of the building